LvMalware/cf-proxy/README.md

 bun proxy.js -a secret -p 8080 http myinstance.workers.dev
 ```

+## Limitations

+By default, Cloudflare doesn't allow connections to port 25 of any target.
+Also, connecting to Cloudflare address space from within a worker is not supported, so you might have problems accessing sites that are behind CF (there are some ways around it, but I will leave that as an exercise to the reader :smiley:).

 ## Notes

 Your ip address will rotate at each request, since the worker runs on the so-called serverless architecture, spawned in a distributed global network of servers owned by cloudflare.
 Each time you invoke a worker, a different server might be provisioned depending on the current availability.
 These servers might be located on your region (which is usually the case) or even in another country.